Gamma Andromedae: Stellar properties

 γ^{1} Andromedae A is a massive bright giant star with a spectral classification of K2+IIb.
 The star has an apparent visual magnitude of approximately 2.26.
 It has been classified as a candidate post-asymptotic giant branch (AGB) star.
 However, it does not display a chemical enhancement of s-process elements typical of an AGB star.

 The γ^{2} Andromedae BC sub-system, with an overall apparent visual magnitude of 4.84, is 9.6 arcseconds away from γ^{1} Andromedae at a position angle of 63 degrees.

 γ^{1} and γ^{2} have an orbital period of approximately 5,000 years.

 In October 1842, Wilhelm Struve found that γ^{2} Andromedae was itself a double star whose components were separated by less than an arcsecond.
 The components are an object of apparent visual magnitude 5.5, γ Andromedae B, and an A-type main-sequence star with apparent visual magnitude 6.3, γ Andromedae C. They have an orbital period of about 64 years and a high eccentricity of 0.927.
 Spectrograms taken from 1957 to 1959 revealed that γ Andromedae B was itself a spectroscopic binary, composed of two B-type main-sequence stars orbiting each other with a period of 2.67 days.
+Photometric observations in 2026 revealed that B's components eclipse each other, making it an eclipsing binary.
 The two orbits may be coplanar.
 As of 2019, the angular distance between the B and C stars was 0.16 arcsecond.